stemoutreach/CodeCreateLab/ParentVolunteer.md

-# CodeCreateLab – Parent & Volunteer
+# CodeCreateLab – Parent & Volunteer Pitch

 Welcome to **CodeCreateLab!**
 Our mission is to introduce students to the world of **Raspberry Pi** and **Python programming** through hands-on exploration, creativity, and problem-solving.

+This program is geared for **6th through 10th graders**.
+Younger students, 4th and 5th graders, are welcome but must be accompanied by an adult who can help them work through the levels.
+Students are also encouraged to bring their own **Raspberry Pi** projects to get help and guidance from mentors.

 ---